NAP Consistency in Local SEO: Why It Matters

 Does NAP have to be 100% identical everywhere?

-How often should I check my NAP consistency?
+How often should I check my NAP accuracy?

 Perform basic checks monthly and comprehensive audits quarterly.
 Set up Google Alerts for your business name to catch new listings as they appear.